AndroidWithRossyn/AndroidWithRossyn/README.md

 <p align="center">If you like my work and Source Code is really helpful for you, <strong>Show Some Love on Playstore</strong></p>

+## NOTE THAT: All these projects are uploaded for learning purpose.
+Some of the codes of these projects were officially purchased and some were open source projects on which I worked and shared them on GitHub for people's knowledge and understanding.

+(Some projects have also been uploaded for free on other websites.
+If you are the owner of the project then we respect you.
+Contact us and request removal of any project.)

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">